-- 1. Start Logger Pro using the icon on the taskbar (at right).
-The LabPro computer interface is connected to a Vernier Radiation Monitor, which contains a Geiger-Müller (G-M) tube.
-A red LED beneath the Vernier logo on the detector will blink occasionally as it detects background radiation. - 2.
-When Logger Pro starts, open a file on the T: drive: scroll down to the Phys104 folder, and select Smoke Detector.cmbl (if a "Sensor Confirmation" window opens, click the Connect button).
-You'll see three windows in this file: a table to hold all of your data; a Radiation Counts window displaying the most recent measurement in the 5-second interval; and a graph of Radiation (counts) vs. time.
-The vertical axis of the graph will automatically scale once data collection begins. - 3.
-Look at the bottom of the Radiation Monitor, and you'll see a circular wire screen.
+- 4. Remove the Radiation Monitor from the clamp, and you will see a circular wire screen on the bottom.
 This screen protects a delicate window made of mica at the end of the G-M tube.
-Be sure to carefully align this window with the source when you are ready to collect your data. - 4.
+Be sure to carefully align this window with the source when you are ready to collect your data. - 5.
 Open up the smoke detector and remove the black cover surrounding the source.
-Lower the Radiation Monitor so that it is resting directly on the source; you'll notice that the red LED flashes at an increasing rate. - 5.
+Return the Radiation Monitor to its clamp and lower the clamp so that the Radiation Monitor is resting directly on the source; you will notice that the small red LED flashes at an increasing rate. - 6.
 Click the green Collect button at the top of the Logger Pro window.
-The program will measure the number of counts (decays) in 5-second intervals, and will automatically stops measuring after 60 seconds. - 6.
+The program will measure the number of counts (decays) in 5-second intervals, and will automatically stop measuring after 60 seconds.
+The data will be printed, so you don't need to record it in your journal. - 7.
 When data collection has finished, click the Experiment menu, then choose Store Latest Run.
 Double-click on "Run 1" in the column header, and change the name of this run to "Directly on Source".
 Click OK to rename this set of data.
-Be sure to store and rename subsequent data runs since they will all appear in the same data table. - 7.
+Be sure to store and rename subsequent data runs since they will all appear in the same data table. - 8.
 Now click on the Analyze menu, and choose Statistics.
-Select the data set you just saved and you'll get a window on the graph that displays the minimum, maximum and mean (average) number of counts for that run.
-Again, be sure to analyze all subsequent data runs with this command. - 8.
+Select the data set you just saved, and you will get a window on the graph that displays the minimum, maximum and mean (average) number of counts for a 5-second interval from that run.
+Again, be sure to analyze all subsequent data runs with this command. - 9.
 Use the mean number of counts per 5-second interval to calculate the activity rate in counts/sec, and compare it to the manufacturer's value, which appears on the black cover that surrounds the source.
-The published activity rate is given in units of Becquerel (Bq) and Curie (Ci), where 1 Bq = 1 count/sec, and $1 Ci = 3.7 \times 10^{10} Bq$.
+The published activity rate is given in units of Becquerel (Bq) and Curie (Ci), where 1 Bq = 1 count/sec, and

+1 $Ci = 3.7 \times 10^{10} Bq$.
 Why do you think there is a large discrepancy between the published activity rate and your measured value?
+(Hint: it is not because the smoke detectors are old!)